 Jamison S. Bottomley, Ph.D., is a licensed clinical psychologist and Assistant Professor at the National Crime Victims Research and Treatment Center (NCVC), Department of Psychiatry and Behavioral Sciences, Medical University of South Carolina (MUSC).
-Dr. Bottomley has over 10+ years of delivering clinical services and support to a variety of diverse clients.
-He completed his graduate training in clinical psychology at The University of Memphis, predoctoral residency/internship at the Charleston Consortium, and a two-year NIMH postdoctoral fellowship in traumatic stress studies at the NCVC.
+He has over 10 years of experience providing clinical services and support to diverse clients, as well as nearly a half decade providing supervision to the next generation of clinical psychologists.
+Dr. Bottomley completed his graduate training in clinical psychology at The University of Memphis, a predoctoral internship/residency at the MUSC's Charleston Consortium, and a two-year NIMH postdoctoral fellowship in traumatic stress studies at the NCVC.

 Training: